AntiPwr/AntiPwr.github.io/root/wiki/Ex. Kingdom 1.md

   </table>
 </div>

-Write an introductory paragraph about Zephyra here.
+Write an introductory paragraph about Ex.
+Kingdom 1 here.
 Summarize what the subject is and its significance within the world.

 ## Main Section

-Write detailed content about Zephyra here, organized into appropriate sections.
+Write detailed content about Ex.
+Kingdom 1 here, organized into appropriate sections.

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>